codetony25/productive-coding-tips/presentation.md

 - Explain that i'm using IntelliJ but has almost all the same functionality as PHPStorm.
 - Bare with me as I will most likely show you things that you already know, but others might not.
 - The key of the presentation is to show you the capabilities that this IDE offers.
-- Of course you aren't going to remember everything, but as long as you know the IDE is capable of, then you are solid.
+- Of course you aren't going to remember everything, so just try to remember what your IDE is capable of doing, and the rest will take time.
 - Feel free to speak up if you know something interesting because I might forget or not even know.
 - Made a github readme of everything we will be talking about so don't be scared if you missed something, I will share it after this.
 - Try your best to avoid touching your mouse and learn shortcut hotkeys that the IDE has.
 - Feel free to interrupt me any time for questions.

-- Discuss User Interface of IDE
+> Talk about User Interface of IDE

 1. Editor <kbd>ESC</kbd>
 2. Searching